-Battle royale games are here to stay.
-Established blockbusters like Fortnite and PUBG continued to tweak their formulas in 2018 and the free-to-play Apex Legends exploded onto the scene in February of 2019, drawing millions of players within its first month.
+Battle royale games are clearly here to stay.
+Established blockbusters like Fortnite and PUBG continue to tweak their formulas and draw millions of players, and the free-to-play Apex Legends exploded onto the scene in February of 2019, drawing millions more.

 Here are the battle royale games we're playing and upcoming battle royales to watch out for.